okachan29/Illusion/README.md

 This is a python code that you can experience illusion of the circle.

 Below is the capture.
-You will feel strange that the size of two circle seems deffferent.
+You will feel strange that the size of two circles seem deffferent.
 Although only the circles arround them are moving and the size is same for all the time.

 You can stop the movement by pressing the mouse button and check if its true.